 Coast Guard, DHS.

-The Coast Guard proposes to establish special local regulations during the Mattaponi Madness Drag Boat Event, a series of power boat races to be held on the waters of the Mattaponi River, near Wakema, Virginia.
+The Coast Guard will establish special local regulations during the Mattaponi Madness Drag Boat Event, a series of power boat races to be held on the waters of the Mattaponi River, near Wakema, Virginia.
 These special local regulations are necessary to provide for the safety of life on navigable waters during the events.
-This action is intended to restrict vessel traffic during the power boat races in a segment of the Mattaponi River that flows along the border of King William County and King and Queen County near Wakema, Virginia.
+This action is intended to restrict vessel traffic during the power boat races on the Mattaponi River immediately adjacent to the Rainbow Acres Campground, located in King and Queen County, near Wakema, Virginia.

 FOR FURTHER INFORMATION CONTACT:

 The Mattaponi Volunteer Rescue Squad will be sponsoring a series of power boat racing events titled the “Mattaponi Madness Drag Boat Event.”
-The power boat races will be held on the following dates: August 28, 2010, and in the case of inclement weather, the event will be rescheduled to August 29, 2010.
+This section will be effective on the following dates: August 28, 2010 through August 29, 2010.
+The Coast Guard anticipates that this section will only be enforced between 9 a.m. to 7 p.m. on August 28, 2010.
+If the event is postponed due to inclement weather, then this section will be enforced on August 29, 2010 between 9 a.m. and 7 p.m.
 The races will be held on the Mattaponi River immediately adjacent to the Rainbow Acres Campground, King and Queen County, Virginia.
 The power boat races will consist of approximately 45 vessels conducting high speed straight line runs along the river and parallel to the shoreline.
 A fleet of spectator vessels is expected to gather near the event site to view the competition.
-To provide for the safety of participants, spectators and other transiting vessels, the Coast Guard will temporarily restrict vessel traffic in the event area during the power boat races.
+Due to the high speed of 45 vessels, the regulation is necessary to provide for the safety of participants, spectators and other transiting vessels by temporarily restricting vessel traffic in the event area during the power boat races.

 Regulatory Planning and Review

-This proposed rule is not a significant regulatory action under section 3(f) of Executive Order 12866, Regulatory Planning and Review, and does not require an assessment of potential costs and benefits under section 6(a)(3) of that Order.
+This rule is not a significant regulatory action under section 3(f) of Executive Order 12866, Regulatory Planning and Review, and does not require an assessment of potential costs and benefits under section 6(a)(3) of that Order.
 The Office of Management and Budget has not reviewed it under that Order.
-Although this regulation will prevent traffic from transiting a portion of the Mattaponi River during the events, the effect of this regulation will not be significant due to the limited duration that the regulated area will be in effect and the advance notification that will be made to the maritime community via marine information broadcast, local radio stations and area newspapers so mariners can adjust their plans accordingly.
+Although this regulation will prevent traffic from transiting a portion of the Mattaponi River during the events, the effect of this regulation will not be significant due to the limited duration that the regulation will be in effect and the advance notification that will be made to the maritime community via marine information broadcast so mariners can adjust their plans accordingly.
 Additionally, the regulated area has been designed to impose the least impact on general navigation yet provide the level of safety deemed necessary.
 Vessel traffic will be able to transit the regulated area between heats and when the Coast Guard Patrol Commander deems it is safe to do so.

 The Coast Guard certifies under 5 U.S.C.
-605(b) that this proposed rule would not have a significant economic impact on a substantial number of small entities: owners or operators of vessels intending to transit this section of the Mattaponi River from 9 a.m. to 7 p.m. on August 28, 2010 and on August 29, 2010.
-This proposed rule would not have a significant economic impact on a substantial number of small entities for the following reasons.
-Although the regulated area will apply to a 3/4 mile segment of the Mattaponi River, traffic may be allowed to pass through the regulated area with the permission of the Coast Guard Patrol Commander between races.
-In the case where the Patrol Commander authorizes passage through the regulated area during the event, vessels shall proceed at the Start Printed Page 26154minimum speed necessary to maintain a safe course that minimizes wake near the race course.
-Before the enforcement period, we will issue maritime advisories so mariners can adjust their plans accordingly.
+605(b) that this rule will not have a significant economic impact on a substantial number of small entities: owners or operators of vessels intending to transit this section of the Mattaponi River from 9 a.m. to 7 p.m. on August 28, 2010 or on August 29, 2010.
+This rule would not have a significant economic impact on a substantial number of small entities for the following reasons: (i) Although the regulated area will apply to a three-quarter mile segment of the Mattaponi River, traffic may be allowed to pass through the regulated area with the permission of the Coast Guard Patrol Commander between races; (ii) in the case where the Patrol Commander authorizes passage through the regulated area during the event, vessels shall proceed at the minimum speed necessary to maintain a safe course that minimizes wake near the race course; (iii) before the enforcement period, we will issue maritime advisories so mariners can adjust their plans accordingly.

 Assistance for Small Entities